 What is Verzenio?

-- have fever, chills, or any other signs of an infection.
+a fever, chills, or other signs of infection;

 How should I take Verzenio?

 Take Verzenio exactly as prescribed by your doctor.
 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.

 Take the medicine at the same time each day, with or without food.

 Swallow the tablet whole and do not crush, chew, or break it.
 Do not use a cracked, broken or damaged tablet.